stephengold/Maud/README.md

 In addition, Biovision Hierarchy animations can be imported as models.
 To be recognized, the the filename name must end in ".bvh".
-The imported model will consist of a single node without any geometries.
+The imported model will consist of a single scene-graph node without any geometries.

 ### Saving the target model